-Rates on certificates of deposit (or CDs), money market accounts and savings also have stayed sunken.
+Rates on certificates of deposit (or CDs), money market accounts and savings also have stayed low.

 The result has been devastating for retirees counting on safe, fixed returns, says Michael Rubin, founder of Total Candor, a financial planning education firm based in Portsmouth, New Hampshire.

 "They're earning a lot less on their savings than any other time in recent history," says Rubin, author of "Beyond Paycheck to Paycheck."

-"I look at cash as market insurance," he says.
-"When the stock market takes a dive, (retirees) don't want to be in the position of having to sell stocks to fund their lifestyle."
+"When the stock market takes a dive, (retirees) don't want to be in the position of having to sell stocks to fund their lifestyle," he says.